jameswniu/extraction/README.md

 Get City given address in JSON object.py

+Extract transform and format data from customer raw input.py

 Display only relevant fields in JSON.py

-Extract and format data from customer raw input.py

 Use data warehouse to fill in missing ICD code descriptions and update records stored.py